-Access a brochure that more fully explains the School 2 Work.
-Also linked is the School 2 Work application and the consent form, which must be completed together and returned to the address at the bottom of the application.
+Access a brochure that more fully explains School To Work.
+Also linked is the School To Work application and the consent form, which must be completed together and returned to the address at the bottom of the application.

 Did You Know?

 Transition should be addressed in the students Individual Education Plan (IEP) by their 16th birthday or earlier, if appropriate.